wricardo/docker-desk/README.md

 # docker-desk

 Desk for working with docker.
-It offers commandline shortcuts for working with docker.
+It offers command-line shortcuts for working with docker.
 For mor information about Desk visit https://github.com/jamesob/desk

 ## Instalation